Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: Related Work

-DORI addresses each of these limitations by treating object orientation as a primary, multi-dimensional evaluation target.
-It is the only benchmark to combine open-vocabulary objects, both egocentric and allocentric coverage, and coarse-plus-granular assessment - a combination no prior work achieves (Tab.~\ref{tab:data_comparison}).
-Drawing from 14 sources across natural (37\%) and simulated (63\%) environments, it yields 13,652 images and 33,656 questions across 67 object categories, decomposed into four cognitively motivated dimensions.
-Natural-language grounding avoids the annotation cost and interpretability limitations of pose estimation, while the hierarchical evaluation design provides the diagnostic resolution needed to identify where and why orientation reasoning fails in current MLLMs.
+DORI addresses these limitations by evaluating object orientation as a primary task across complementary dimensions and difficulty levels.
+It combines open-vocabulary objects, both egocentric and allocentric coverage, and coarse-plus-granular assessment, a combination not jointly provided by prior benchmarks in Tab.~\ref{tab:data_comparison}.
+Drawing from 14 sources across natural and simulated environments, DORI yields 13,652 images and 33,656 questions, providing the diagnostic resolution needed to identify where and why orientation reasoning fails in current MLLMs.